Blackheath F.C.

-Blackheath Football Club is a rugby union club based in Well Hall, Eltham in south-east London.
+Blackheath Football Club is a rugby union club based in Well Hall, Eltham, in south-east London.

-The club was founded in Blackheath in 1858, and is the fourth-oldest rugby club in continuous existence in the world, after Dublin University Football Club (1854), Liverpool St Helens F.C.
-(1857) and Edinburgh Academical Football Club (1857).
+The club was founded in Blackheath in 1858 and is the oldest open rugby club in continuous existence in the world.
 The Blackheath club also assisted in organising the world's first rugby international (between England and Scotland in Edinburgh on 27 March 1871) and hosted the first international between England and Wales ten years later – the players meeting and getting changed at the Princess of Wales public house.
 Blackheath, along with Civil Service F.C., is one of the two clubs that can claim to be a founder member of both The Football Association and the Rugby Football Union.

-The club currently play in National League 2 East, the fourth tier of the English rugby union system, with matches played at Well Hall, after a move from Rectory Field in Blackheath at the end of the 2015–16 season.
+The club currently plays in National League 1, the third tier of the English rugby union system, with matches played at Well Hall after a move from Rectory Field in Blackheath at the end of the 2015–16 season.